secretuniversity/secret-blueprint/docs/setting-up-your-environment.md

 ## Setup Development

-Just a few more things are needed to complete the setup of your development environment for this _Secret Blueprint Box_.
+Just a few more things are needed to complete the setup of your development environment for this _Secret Counter Box_.

 ##### Install Nodejs
 Use the installer for your environment [here](https://nodejs.org/en/download/package-manager).